-What is covered on the Pain Medicine Board Examination?
+What topics are covered on the Pain Medicine Board Examination?

 This certification covers general points of pain medicine; pain assessment and psychological considerations; the treatment of pain and its methods; clinical pain states and special cases.
-More specifically, it tests the applicant’s knowledge of the physiology, anatomy and biochemistry of pain transmission, modulation and systems.
+It is designed to test the applicant’s knowledge of the physiology, anatomy and biochemistry of pain transmission, modulation and systems.
 Other questions on clinical pain research, its procedures, design and ethics may be posed.

 The applicant may also require awareness of the effects of gender, sex, culture and other factors in pain perception, assessment and treatment.
 An understanding of pharmacokinetics, pharmacodynamics, toxicity, interactions and indications is also required.

-How much does the pain medicine exam cost?
+How much does the ABA Pain Medicine exam cost?

 How do I study for the pain medicine exam?